jgwehr/homelab-docker/services/events/README.md

 ### Rallly's Functionality
 - `RALLLY_SECRETKEY` - Generate a password with something like `openssl rand -base64 32`
+- `RALLLY_ALLOWED_EMAILS` - Refer to documentation.
+Provide a list of valid addresses or domains to prevent randoms from registering.

 The details of SMTP are beyond the scope of this project and my ability.
 Please research further, yourself.
 - `RALLLY_SUPPORTEMAIL` - This is where Rallly's email will be sent from.